 DHT Key Density

-Avail DHT Key Density Monitoring #
+Avail Mainnet DHT Key Density Monitoring #

 In Kademlia, every object indexed by the DHT requires a binary identifier.
 In the libp2p DHT implementation, peers are identified by the digest of sha256(peer_id) and CIDs are identified by the digest of sha256(cid).
 This Kademlia identifier determines the location of an object within the Kademlia XOR keyspace.